 - Housing assistance

-A Soft Landings designation provides global credibility and exposure that enables entrepreneurship centers to attract new clients and differentiate their programs as being specially equipped to work with foreign companies.
+A Soft Landings designation provides global credibility and exposure that enables entrepreneur support organizations to attract new clients and differentiate their programs as being specially equipped to work with foreign companies.

 It also proves program quality to prospective inbound companies, potential partners, and available funding sources.

-InBIA will provide promotion and marketing support through a program listing in our Soft Landings directory, social media and press coverage, special badges at the InBIA conference, and a Soft Landings plaque to hang at your facility.
+InBIA will provide promotion and marketing support through a listing on our website, social media and showcase opportunities at the InBIA conference.

-Designees are offered preferred consideration to host InBIA Global Connector cohort companies and are provided exclusive opportunities to collaborate with InBIA on international projects and grant proposals.
+Designees are provided exclusive opportunities to collaborate with InBIA on international projects and grant proposals.

 To apply for a Soft Landings Designation, your center must meet the following criteria: